 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 GlaxoSmithKline plc is a drug manufacturers-general business with stocks listed in the US.
 GlaxoSmithKline shares (GSK) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$34.38 – a decrease of -INF% over the previous week.
+Its last market close was US$38.9 – an increase of 0.34% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in GlaxoSmithKline

 - Compare share trading platforms.
 To buy shares in a US company from Australia you'll need to find a trading platform that offers access to US stock markets.
 If you're just starting out, look for a platform with low brokerage and foreign exchange fees.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, credit card or debit card.